When You Don't Know What to Say

 Recently a moving truck pulled up to my friend's house.
 Sometimes moving signifies something exciting and new.
 Sometimes it doesn't.

 This move signified an end.
 A few hours into the process of emptying her home, the movers carried out her wedding portrait and asked, "Are you taking the photographs separately?"

 "Yes," she said, the irony not escaping her.
 Separately.
 That was how she'd be living now.
 Separate from their neighborhood.
 Separate from her husband.
 Separate from the way she thought life would be.

-She took the wedding portrait and through her tears she called me and said, "I don't know what to do with this portrait.
+She took the wedding portrait and a feeling of confusion washed over her.
+Through her tears she called me and said, "I don't know what to do with this portrait.
 What do you do with things that have no place anymore?
 We built a life together and now there's no more together."

-I knew better than to throw out something just to fill the uncomfortable silence.
+I knew better than to throw out a quippy bit of Christianese.
+Someone once told me as I stood over my dying sister's bedside, "You just have to let go and let God."
+They meant well.
+But it infuriated me.
+No, I wouldn't throw out something just to fill the uncomfortable silence.
 Trite sayings weren't going to curl up in bed with her and hold her unglued heart.

 Maybe you've been there.
-You were the one sitting in the midst of confusion or the one trying desperately to know what to say.
-In these difficult moments, we have to place our feet on the only solid ground there is—God's truth.
+Whether you were the one sitting in the midst of confusion or the one trying desperately to know what to say, I understand.
+Sometimes we just have to acknowledge that good feelings won't be there for a while.
+And when there's no way to feel better in the moment, we have to place our feet on the only solid ground there is—God's truth.

 His truth won't shift with feelings.

 His truth won't drown in a sea of tears.

 His truth won't leave you even when your gut honest cries don't sound so Christian.